Code-Institute-Submissions/ADHD-Superheros/README.md

  ![Mockup of the app across different screen sizes](assets/documentation/wireframes/responsivemockup.png)

-## Overview:
+## Overview

 To create an app that encourages a positive mindset in the ADHD user by focusing on strengths and successes and minimising cognitive overload by narrowing focus on the top 3 most important tasks for the day.

-### Purpose:
+### Background

-* What?

-1. ADHD is a neurotypical developmental disorder characterised by an impairment of executive function (mental processes used to manage day-to-day life and attain goals).
+ADHD is a neurotypical developmental disorder characterised by an impairment of executive function (mental processes used to manage day-to-day life and attain goals).
 ADHD Ireland (https://adhdireland.ie/for-adults/adhd-in-adults/) share that adults with ADHD have problems in six main areas of executive functioning:

     * Activation – Problems with organisation, prioritising, and starting tasks.
     * Focus – Problems with sustaining focus and resisting distraction, especially with reading.